tlevine/www.thomaslevine.com/content/!/making-your-personal-website/index.md

 is that you don't need to have a fancy website before you can create content for the website.

+Also, **don't proofread**.
+Well, more accurately, only proofread after you've posted something on the internet and a few hundred people have read it.
+Nobody is ever going to see most of your stuff, so don't waste time on making it good.

 ## Organizing your works
 Nobody other than you is going to read your website once you have it, at least at first, so don't worry about